grantcarthew/node-perj/README.md

 The `perj` project has the following goals:

-* KISS: Keep it simple smiley. ✔️
+* KISS: Keep it simple smiley ✔️
-* Designed to be integrated rather than used out of the box (DIY). ✔️
+* Designed to be integrated rather than used out of the box (DIY) ✔️
-* Cross platform (Node.js and Browser) with no platform dependencies. ✔️
+* Cross platform (Node.js and Browser) with no platform dependencies ✔️
-* Flexible log and additional property options. ✔️
+* Flexible log and additional property options ✔️
-* Fast. ✔️
+* Fast ✔️
-* Feature limited. ✔️
+* Feature limited ✔️

 ## Features